bradgillap/Script-Bank/bash/librenms/README.md

 The setup includes the following components:

+### Locations of Note

+The paths we will be replacing with ramdisk.

+/opt/librenms/rrd
+/opt/librenms/logs

+The paths where the data will be stored after.

+/mnt/ramdisk/rrd
+/mnt/ramdisk/logs

 ### Scripts:

 setup-librenms-ramdisk.sh: Creates necessary directories on the RAM disk, sets permissions, and creates symbolic links.